 The 8025 has a decent printing speed.
 Black text and color documents can both take a while to print.
 Photos, on the other hand, are decently quick to print.
 On the upside, the input tray holds 225 sheets, so you shouldn't need to refill it too often.

-The 8025's color accuracy is alright.
+The 8025's color accuracy is decent.
 It shouldn't be a problem for most casual uses; however, those who require more accurate colors might not find this printer suitable for their needs.

 This printer has decent printing quality.
 While the colors are vibrant, fine detail can be hard to spot and shadowy areas are less defined.
 There's also some banding on the grayscale palette.